agiertli/camelk-hackathon/contributions/message-bridges/README.md

 Once done, simply execute the script via `./create-secrets.sh`

 ### Producer and Consumer
-To successfully test message bridge, we need to deploy producer and consumers so we can generate and consume some traffic.
+To successfully testthe  message bridge, we need to deploy producer and consumer so we can generate and consume some traffic.
 The producer is located in `AMQSourceProducer.java` and producer in `AMQTargetConsumer.java` No changes should be needed in these two files.
 If you did some customization in the brokers deployment (such as different broker name) you might need to adjust `source.properties` or `target.properties` accordingly.